cmik2/cuisine-expert-class/README.md

 These data sets are created sololy for the purpose of this project.
 Please don't use them outside of this classifier.

-the data input format is in CSV.
+The data input format is in CSV.
 Each review is in the following format:

 "reviewer name","review text","star rating"